-SPS, originally funded in part by the federal Partnership for Patients program, is working to achieve specific goals to reduce harm in pediatric hospitals across the country through the transparent sharing of data, successes, and learnings.
-Having already saved approximately 2,500 children from harm and prevented an estimate of over \$60 million in costs from the healthcare system with their collaboration, SPS hospitals are working to reduce certain hospital-acquired conditions by 40 percent, reduce readmissions by 10 percent and reduced serious safety events by 25 percent.
+SPS, funded in part by the federal Partnership for Patients program, Children's Hospital Association and the Cardinal Health Foundation is working to achieve specific goals to reduce harm in pediatric hospitals through the transparent sharing of data, successes, and learnings.
+Having already saved approximately 4,746 children from harm and prevented an estimate of over \$92 million in costs from the healthcare system with their collaboration, SPS hospitals are working to reduce certain hospital-acquired conditions by 40 percent, reduce readmissions by 10 percent and reduced serious safety events by 25 percent.
 SPS began in Ohio in 2009 as a network of eight hospitals.
-It has now expanded to more than 80 hospitals across the country, all focused on reducing harm and building a "culture of safety" within each hospital.
+It has now expanded to more than 90 hospitals across the country, all focused on reducing harm and building a "culture of safety" within each hospital.